 - ½ teaspoon Mexican oregano (or regular oregano)

 - 1 teaspoon sea salt *

 - 1 – [ 8 oz. can ] tomato sauce

 - Combine the dry spices in a small bowl, stir to incorporate.
 Set aside.

 - Heat a ceramic lined/enameled skillet over medium heat.
 When skillet is heated, add the flour and dry spices.
-Dry stir constantly to heat the flour and release the fragrance of the spices, approx. 3 minutes.
+Dry stir constantly to heat the flour and release the fragrance of the spices, approx. 2 to 3 minutes.

 - Stir in the water, tomato sauce and tomato paste.
 Stir until well combined, smooth, and slightly thickened.
 Continue stirring over medium heat, then lower to a simmer.